02 Capabilities

 • VPN, zero-trust network, remote-work posture for distributed firms

-Your AWS bill is going up every month and nobody knows why.
-Or you had a "ransomware close call" and the IT vendor's plan turned out to be one Excel file.
-Or the firm is acquiring and the two stacks need to converge.
+Trigger: Your AWS bill is going up every month and nobody knows why.
+Or you had a “ransomware close call” and the IT vendor’s plan turned out to be one Excel file.
+Or the firm is acquiring and the two stacks need to merge.

 CAP_06